Gut-friendly kefir strawberry ice cream recipe

-Summer just wouldn’t be complete without a generous helping of ice cream, but it’s safe to say that making your own at home can be a long process.
+A sunny day just isn’t complete without a generous helping of ice cream, but it’s safe to say that making your own at home can be a long process.
 Many ice cream recipes often call for a special ice cream maker.
-The good news is that our delicious strawberry ice cream recipe couldn’t be easier to make – it’s no churn too.
+The good news is that our delicious strawberry kefir ice cream recipe couldn’t be easier to make – it’s no churn too.

 The addition of kefir brings a wellbeing twist to our ice cream recipe.
 This gut-friendly drink is packed with beneficial probiotics that can help soothe our gut.
 Probiotics are the gut-friendly bacteria that have numerous benefits for various areas of our health.
 This includes maintaining healthy gut movements, promoting immunity and lowering cholesterol.
 Make your own, or use shop-bought kefir.
 Both are fantastic additions to use in this recipe and yes, the good gut bugs do survive the freezing process!

-Strawberries come into their own in the summer and are one of our favourite superfoods.
+Strawberries come into their own during the warmer months and are one of our favourite superfoods.
 Full of vitamin C, with plenty of beta-carotene, potassium, calcium and iron too, strawberries are a healthful-addition to the pudding platter.

 Discover more of our recipes